inglor/aarchup/README.md

 [![Build Status](https://travis-ci.org/inglor/aarchup.svg?branch=cpp)](https://travis-ci.org/inglor/aarchup)

-aarchup (https://github.com/aericson/aarchup) is a small C application which informs the user when system-updates for Archlinux are available.
-It's licenced under the GPLv3.
-In contrast to other update notifiers aarchup is intended to be lightweight and just do what it should: notify about possible updates.
+archup (https://github.com/inglor/aarchup) is a small C++ application which informs the user when system-updates for Archlinux are available.
-It is forked from Rorschach's archup (http://www.nongnu.org/archup/).
+It is forked from aarchup (https://github.com/aericson/aarchup) and rewritten on C++.

 aarchup uses GTk+ and libnotify to show a desktop notification if updates are available.
 It follows the unix-philosophy of "just doing one thing, but doing  it  well".
 It  can be used to regulary check for new updates and show a desktop notification if there are any.